lobocv/blog/content/posts/event_folding/index.md

 Ideally, what we would like to have is to have a slightly different event than our `post-metric-updated` event.
 What we really want is a `post-metric-last-updated-X-minutes-ago` event, where `X` is some acceptable delay.
 If each `post-metric-updated` event contains a list of all the updated metrics, then the `post-metric-last-updated-X-minutes-ago` event should contain the superset of all the metrics that were updated.
-Let's define the time duration, `X`, the `compression window` because it is the minimum duration of time at which similar events will be compressed into a single event.
+Let's define the time duration, `X`, the `folding window` because it is the minimum duration of time at which similar events will be folded into a single event.

 But how do we produce such an event?